True Love (Destinee & Paris song)

-"True Love" is the debut single released by American pop music duo Destinee & Paris, released on August 9, 2011 as the intended lead single from their unreleased debut studio album, Heart of Mine.
-The song was written by Carl Falk, Lazonte Franklin, and Rami Yacoub, while Falk and Yacoub handled production alongside Steve Angello of Swedish House Mafia.
+"True Love" is the debut single released by American pop music duo Destinee & Paris, released on August 9, 2011, as the intended lead single from their unreleased debut studio album, Heart of Mine.
+The song was written by Carl Falk, Lazonate Franklin, and Rami Yacoub, while Falk and Yacoub handled production alongside Steve Angello of Swedish House Mafia.

 Background

 Destinee & Paris formed as a musical group in 2009, following time as members of teen pop group Clique Girlz.
 After the Clique Girlz split up, the duo began work on their debut album, Heart of Mine with producer RedOne.
 To promote the upcoming project, the duo additionally embarked on Britney Spears' Femme Fatale Tour as opening acts for the North American leg.

 Composition

 "True Love" is a dance-pop song with a length of three minutes and thirty one seconds.
-It is in the key of F# minor, and moves at a tempo of 120 beats per minute.
+It is in the key of F♯ minor, and moves at a tempo of 120 beats per minute.
 The song's instrumentation consists of ambient synths and contains an explosive chorus.
 The song was compared to "Teenage Dream" by Katy Perry.